lisiqi19971013/SuperFast/README.md

 # SuperFast: 200× Video Frame Interpolation via Event Camera
-This repository is for the IEEE T-PAMI 2022 paper "SuperFast: 200× Video Frame Interpolation via Event Camera"
+This repository is for the *IEEE T-PAMI* *2022* paper **"SuperFast: 200× Video Frame Interpolation via Event Camera"**.
+Please cite and star our work if our code or dataset is used.

 ## Requirements